CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 The other explanation is politics.

-The Senate Launch System (SLS) and Artemis Program is the prime example of NASA's inefficiencies.
+The Senate Launch System (SLS) and Artemis Program are prime examples of NASA's inefficiencies.

-It was born out of the constellation program. <a href="https://ozanbellik.blogspot.com/2021/11/whatever-happened-to-single-launch.html">Ozan Belick post's have a lot of good info on this.</a>
+They were born out of the constellation program. <a href="https://ozanbellik.blogspot.com/2021/11/whatever-happened-to-single-launch.html">Ozan Belick post's have a lot of good info on this.</a>

 The Constellation Program's plan to land on the moon involved two launches that docked in Low Earth Orbit.
 Launch 1: An Ares 5 launches a lander and a TLI stage.